Explore Māori Culture, People, Tattoo Art & Language in New Zealand

 The Māori cemetery at Whakarewarewa | Photo: Travel In Culture

-Māori is considered one of the endangered languages, and both the government and the native tribes try to do something about this.
-In fact, there is these years an increasing focus on teaching the native language in many New Zealand schools.
+Māori is considered one of the endangered languages, and both the government and the native tribes are making efforts to preserve it.
+In recent years, there has been an increasing focus on teaching the native language in many New Zealand schools.

 New Zealand North Island 8 days

-An example of the Māori language, which you will often hear, is kia ora – meaning ‘good health’.
+An example of the Māori language, you will often hear is kia ora – meaning ‘good health’.

-After the Second World War the urbanisation changed the previous Māori language predominance to English predominance.
-As a consequence, the Māori people are most often bilingual today.
-Only about 9,000 people speak exclusively in Māori in New Zealand.
+After the Second World War, urbanisation shifted the predominance of the Māori language to English.
+As a result, most Māori people today are bilingual.
+In fact, only around 9,000 people speak exclusively in Māori in New Zealand.

 The round eyes and the tongue are important symbols in the New Zealand Māori culture and war dance | Photo: Travel In Culture

-The local Māori people have a strong dancing tradition characterised by storytelling while performing.
-They dance the rituals related to everyday life.
+The local Māori people have a strong dancing tradition, characterised by storytelling through movement.
+Rituals tied to everyday life are often portrayed in their performances.

 A traditional Māori dress | Photo: Travel In Culture